nwise/refactor_recipe_app/README.md

-refactor_recipe_app
+Recipe App, for refactoring (refactor_recipe_app)
 ===================

-Setting this repository up for a rails app refactoring workshop to be done at a future CleRb meetup
+For a rails app refactoring workshop to be done at a future CleRb meetup

 Setup Environment